 Information about the RECOVERY Trial for children 10-15 years old

-Your doctors have found, or suspect, you have an infection called COVID-19.
+Your doctors have found, or suspect, you have an infection called COVID-19, or have recently had COVID-19.
 This condition is caused by a type of virus called a coronavirus.
 Most children and young people who get coronavirus get better without coming to hospital.
 Of those who are admitted to hospital, some will need more treatment such as oxygen or machines to help breathing.
-At the moment, we do not know if any medicines can treat coronavirus.
+Some children and young people have become unwell a few weeks after having COVID-19.
+The RECOVERY trial has so far found that a medicine called steroids can be used to treat people with coronavirus who need oxygen.
+We do not know which other medicines are best to use to treat coronavirus.

-The reason we are doing this study is to find out if the medicines being tested help people get better quicker from coronavirus.
+The reason we are doing this study is to find out if the medicines currently being tested help people get better quicker from coronavirus infection or the later illness linked to COVID-19.

 All of the medicines you might receive in the study have been used to treat children with other medical conditions.
 The medicines are listed in the more detailed information given to your parents or guardian.
 If you and your parents/guardian decide that you can take part then: